-- A.4 A.8 The Chair should take into account that the General Meeting should be completed within four to six hours. - A.5 A.9 In the event of a takeover offer, the Management Board should convene an Extraordinary General Meeting at which shareholders will discuss the takeover offer and may decide on corporate actions.
+A.7 The Chair should take into account that the General Meeting be completed within four to six hours.

+A.8 In the event of a takeover offer, the Management Board should convene an Extraordinary General Meeting at which shareholders will discuss the takeover offer and may decide on corporate actions.